Wilfred/Lython/blog.md

 Syntactic sugar

-Relative readability of Python and Lython
+Relative readability of Python and Lython -- no kwargs in Lython, % would work better as a 'format' function, no explicit 'else' in nested condidtionals (see the parser!)

 Conceptual effort of programming a Lython compiler in Lython and simultaneously using the same features.